KevinKelly6/Kelly-Portfolio/README.md

 ### Data Viz 2: OECD Debt-to-GDP Ratio

-Each of these visualizations tells a different story with respect to OECD countries' debt-to-GDP ratio.
 Per their website, OECD's measurement of government debt is a signal for the sustainability of government finance.
 Therefore, the countries with the lowest debt-to-GDP ratios have the most sustainable financial situation.
+Each of these visualizations tells a different story with respect to OECD countries' debt-to-GDP ratio.

 The first visualization, the bar chart, shows the current state of OECD countries' finances.
-As of today, these are the countries with the least and most sustainable financial circumstances.
 The second visualization, the line grid, shows trends over time and compares every single country on one plane.
-This gives the viewer the opportunity to look at each country's trend in comparison to all others'.
-The final visualization, the line race, also shows trends over time; however, this chart directly compares the relationship between each countries debt-to-GDP ratio.
+The final visualization, the line race, also shows trends over time; however, this chart directly compares the relationships between each country's debt-to-GDP ratio.
 I chose the line race because it clearly shows how much of an outlier Japan's debt-to-GDP ratio is, and it shows the rapid changes that countries' ratios can make over time.

 ##### Part 1: Bar Chart